 Angus reportedly started the production on his ideal home after surviving a brain tumour scare.

 A ring bought at a car-boot sale for PS10 fetched more than PS600,000 at an auction.

-However, the woman took the ring to Sotheby's auction house earlier this year and it was revealed it was a genuine 26.27-carat diamond.
+However, the woman took the ring to Sotheby's auction house earlier this year, and it was revealed that it was a genuine 26.27-carat diamond.

-The ring fetched a whopping PS656,750 at an auction last Wednesday.
+The ring fetched a whopping PS656,750 at an auction on Wednesday.